 The amount of time a developer needs to complete a project will vary greatly from one task to the next.
 For example, a good developer can customize a pre-built website or application in less than a day, provided you’re only looking for basic edits.

-Having an outsourced team of professionals that know how to leverage project management tools such as agile methodology to meet those deadlines, whilst increasing flexibility, and aiming for continuous improvements.
-This can produce the high quality software products your company desires.
+Having an outsourced team of professionals who know how to leverage project management tools such as agile methodology to stay within your timeline, while increasing flexibility and aiming for continuous improvements.
+This can produce the high-quality software products your company desires.

 Identify What Successful Development Looks Like to Your Organization

 Successful development usually means meeting or exceeding expectations in three core areas; quality, effectiveness, and productivity.
-However, the KPIs your organization uses to measure success will vary based upon your goals.
+However, the KPIs your organization uses to measure success will vary based upon your goals and long-term strategy.
 A few examples are highlighted below.

 - Milestones met on time